department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 <div class="va-introtext">

-You can apply in person or by mail for VA pension benefits.
+You can apply in person or by mail for Veterans pension benefits.
 Follow these steps to apply for this tax-free benefit.

 </div>